 The fact that Oracle has to draw an improperly framed comparison to AWS (Larry Ellison casting AWS as only competing against the Oracle database) illustrates that Oracle is not comfortable making the case by using the accurate framing.
 They know under a precise framing, Oracle Cloud will lose in any comparison.

 But this issue of inaccurate framing generalizes.
-Oracle makes such bizarre contentions about the cloud, one has to really question whether they study the topic very closely.
-A good example of this is this quotation from the article The Rise of the Hybrid Cloud.
+Oracle makes such bizarre contentions about the cloud; one has to question whether they study the topic very closely.
+An excellent example of this is this quotation from the article The Rise of the Hybrid Cloud.

 “The common perception that public clouds are the best low-cost option is false.
 Contrary to this view, on-demand services from public cloud providers may come at a higher premium than in-house cloud services.
 When you compare the unit economics of a private cloud solution using high convergence density systems, or engineered systems such as Oracle Exadata, with comparable public clouds, it becomes apparent that the private cloud is usually the lower-cost solution.
 Public clouds still have a long way to go before the virtuous cycle of early public cloud adopters, who help bring down the unit costs, will attract the next wave of adopters.
 Consider Amazon, one of the leading public cloud providers.
 It has reduced the price of its public cloud services 42 times in the last six years alone due to this virtuous cycle and increasing competition.”

 First things first, what is a “high convergence density system?”
 We searched for such a term outside of this article and were unable to find one, which means this is a made up term. (which is also undefined by the author).

 Other questions from this ridiculous article quickly arise: